dimitri-yatsenko/Database-Systems-for-Data-Science/Assign7.md

-# Aggregation Queries
+# Queries with inner joins

 This is a group project.
-Query the `shared_projects.group_assignement` table for `project=7`  to find your teammates.
+Query the `shared_projects` to find your teammates.

 In this assignment, you will make queries from shared databases:
 1. Sakila database: `shared_sakila`